lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 novices are going to spend at least some their time making similar mistakes, but how to deal with the is left out of most textbooks.
 For example, read out the error message and explain how it told you what mistake you made.
-You can also involve the students in the problem-solving by asking them what they think went wrong and how it can be fixed.
+You can also involve the learners in the problem-solving by asking them what they think went wrong and how it can be fixed.

 ## Tip 9.
 Get real-time feedback.